 Provide an argument why this language might be statically-typed, OR why it might be dynamically-typed.
 Both are possible; the explanation why is the only important part.

 14.)
-Consider the following code snippet which accesses (what is hopefully) an array at some unknown position:
+Consider the following code snippet in some unknown object-oriented language: